 My goal is not to keep you from enjoying new technology.
 I just want you to take the necessary precautions to make it safer to use.

 Again, you can visit my 5G content hub to learn more about the subject.

-Recently, lots of people are asking their respective governments to stop the 5G rollout.
-And many countries have also invoked a temporary halt to 5G deployment until research confirms that it is safe.
+Recently, lots of people have been asking their respective governments to stop 5G rollouts.
+And many countries have also invoked a temporary halt to 5G deployment until research confirms it is safe.